anilpiparaiya/LeetCode/README.md

 This is a repository for the solutions of various Leetcode problems.
 It was started with the aim of making a nice database of various leetcode problems in C++.

 *Happy Leetcoding!*

-## Contribution

-Solve Leetcode problems and add the solutions here.
-Follow the naming pattern for ease in locating the solutions.
-Some sample issues have been created for your convenience but feel free to add more issues and send PRs.
-Remember not to duplicate questions and not to submit problems during any ongoing competition.

 ## My productivity hacks
 How do I determine if today was productive or not ?

 I have some clear objectives which I would love to achieve on a daily basis